 I broke up with my boyfriend when I was in university and I was like a Burrito the whole day.
 The only thing that would make me happy is my mom so I took a flight back home, it was very cheap.
 I didn't think about the time to get to the airport because it was in Luton.
 I was living in Shadwell.
 I arrived in Victoria and the last coach to Luton has just left.
 My reaction was, oh my gosh, what am I going to do?
 I can't stay here.
 I have to go.
 And when people told me to take a taxi, I didn't think twice.
 I just jumped in the taxi.
 That taxi ride cost me 80 pounds.

 We know we are emotional and we will have to make quick decisions.
 We just listened and do what we feel like it's right because we have to make a quick decision.

 But what I want to show you here is how Uber and the success of Uber was the fact that they understood the “pain”.
 What is the biggest pain when you get a taxi?
 Before Uber existed was how much is going to cost me?
 When is it going to require because I don't want to wait and who is going to be that driver?
 Sometimes we will do.
 It's easy.
 It's simple.
 We are very self-centred humans, we want to know what's in it for us.

 Do not talk about your brand when you advertise to people because they do not care.
 They want to know what's in it for them.
 How are you going to make their lives easier?
-In some degree, selfish is good, and selfish is bad.
+To some degree, selfishness is good, and selfishness is bad.
 But we're looking for a way to make our life better or stay happy if we are already happy.
 We think from the point of view of your client, instead of talking about yourself, talk about how you make their lives better.